billy7175/multi-docs/docs/language/opic/introduction.md

 I once made an embarrassing mistake when I sent a personal message to the wrong person.
 I meant to send it to a close friend, but I accidentally sent it to my teacher.
 It was a light-hearted and funny message, but it was still a bit inappropriate for a teacher.
 As soon as I realized my mistake, I apologized immediately.
 Fortunately, my teacher had a good sense of humor and didn’t take it seriously.
 It taught me to always double-check before hitting “send.”

+## 동네 소개
+I live in a three-bedroom apartment located in a fairly busy neighborhood.
+Although it's not in the countryside, it's not overly noisy either.
+There are several roads nearby, so I do hear some traffic from time to time, especially during rush hour.

+One of the things I like about my neighborhood is that there’s a park and a small stream just a few minutes away from my apartment.
+It's a nice place to take a walk, exercise, or just enjoy some fresh air.
+I sometimes go there to clear my head after a long day.

+My apartment itself is quite spacious, with three bedrooms, which is perfect for my needs.
+Overall, my neighborhood isn’t quiet like a rural area, but it has a good balance between convenience and comfort.